OfekAzumi/platepal_frontend/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+The page will reload if you make edits, and you will see any lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production in the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is optimized and minified for the best performance, ready for deployment.
-Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.